chrizzTs/Who-U/README.md

 The actual process to gather coins - which makes it possible to buy benefits - is after a game.
 Every game has to be rated.
 Its rating is stored on the server.
 The home tab detects, whether there are not rated games and redirects the user to the feedback page.
 To gurantee fast feedbacks, the users have to choice to deny the redirect to the feedback page.
 Just a notice is displayed on the screen.
 Both players in a game have to rate each other, after a game.

 The HTML-code consists of three areas: first, a general part, which displays the number of the not rated games and distinguish in its grammar between singluar and plural.
 Second, a basic question, if there was any contact between the two players (it could have happened that both players missed each other).
 Third, a simple to understand star rating, which is only displayed, if the user is claims to have contact with the other player.
-The star rating is implemented in javascript, using the ionicons icon set as graphical representation.
+The star rating is implemented in JavaScript, using the ionicons icon set as graphical representation.
 The locial function of the stars is stored in a JSON, which is defined in the controller.
 The stars appear on the screen, using ``ng-repeat="..."``.
 E.g.:

 ````html
 <span ng-repeat="star in starsQuestion2">